 Dice one yellow onion, finely chop one pound of broccoli and peel and slice two carrots.
 I’m showing a photo of the broccoli so you can see how fine you want the pieces.
 I might even go a smidge smaller on the broccoli next time.
 You want the pieces small enough to easily fit on a spoon!

 Add the onion and 4 Tbsp butter to a large soup pot and sauté over medium heat until the onions are soft and translucent.
 Add 4 Tbsp all-purpose flour and continue to sauté for about 2 minutes more, or until the flour is coating the bottom of the pot and has turned a light golden brown color.

-Whisk 2 cups chicken broth into the pot, making sure to dissolve all the flour off the bottom of the pot.
-Turn the heat up to medium-high and while stirring often, allow the broth to come up to a simmer, at which point it will thicken into a gravy consistency.
+Whisk 2 cups of chicken broth into the pot, making sure to dissolve all the flour off the bottom of the pot.
+Bring the broth up to a simmer over medium-high heat while stirring often.
+Once it reaches a simmer it will thicken into a gravy-like consistency.

 Turn the heat back down to medium.
 Whisk 2 cups milk, ½ tsp smoked paprika, ¼ tsp garlic powder, ¼ tsp black pepper, and ⅛ tsp cayenne pepper into the thickened broth.
 Allow the broth to come back up to a simmer.

 Add the chopped broccoli and sliced carrots to the pot.
 Allow it to come back up to a simmer, then continue to simmer the vegetables, stirring often, for 15 minutes, or until the carrots are tender.

 You can test a piece of carrot or broccoli to make sure it’s to your desired tenderness.
 If not, simmer a bit longer.
 The soup doesn’t even have any cheese in it yet, but it already looks so good!